 Don’t give up.
 Rest in God’s approval before you see numbers if ever, reflect that truth.

-Father God, we love You.
-Encourage your weary servants.
+Father God, I love You.
+Encourage Your weary servant.
 Pour out a blessing for service in both abundant and lean fields.
-We ask for a change of heart, that obedience will be our passion, and Your glory, our reward.
-Fill us with wisdom, that we will not hunger to draw in the praises of man, but to be vessels that pour out glory at the feet of Jesus.
-With that joy in mind, may we serve You faithfully, whether ministering to multitudes, or washing the feet of one.
-When You call us, may our spirit respond, “Here am I, Lord.
+I ask for a change of heart, that obedience will be my passion, and Your glory, my reward.
+Fill me with wisdom, that I will not hunger to draw in the praises of men, but rather serve as Your vessel that pours out glory at the feet of Jesus.
+With that joy in mind, may I serve You faithfully, whether ministering to multitudes, or washing the feet of one.
+When You call me, may my spirit respond, “Here am I, Lord.
 Send me” (Isaiah 68:1).

 In Jesus’ s Name, Amen.

-Copyright 2020: The One: Author Julie Souza Bradley Lilly: All Rights Reserved
+Copyright 2020: The One: Julie Souza Bradley Lilly: All Rights Reserved